Last rites: Himalayan helicopter flies flood-hit villagers home to mourn

 His family has given up hope of finding him alive.

-“We just want to find his body and perform his last rites,” Sushma said.
+“We just want to find his body and perform his last rites,” Sushama said.

 The valley is home to a key paramilitary post by the Chinese border, and many of the troops, known as the Indo-Tibetan Border Police (ITBP), are helping in the relief work from a command post at a primary school in Lata, one of the affected villages.